What is bone grafting?

 A portion of your own bone tissue is used in an autograft.
 The tissue is usually derived from the part of your hip bone (iliac crest).
 The surgeon makes a cut to obtain the bone tissue.
 The advantage of using your tissue is that it increases the likelihood of successful fusion.
 However, the amount of bone tissue that can be collected is limited.
 You may also experience pain at the site where the bone graft is collected.

-Bone marrow aspirate: A marrow is a spongy substance found within bones.
-It contains stem cells, which can help in the healing of fractured bones.
+A marrow is a spongy substance found within bones.
+It contains stem cells, which can help heal fractured bones.
 The surgeon obtains bone marrow from the hip bone(iliac crest) with a needle.
 This bone marrow aspirate is used alone or in combination with other bone grafts to improve bone healing after allograft surgery.

-This graft makes use of synthetic materials made from a variety of porous substances.
-Some also contain proteins that promote the development of bones.
+This graft uses synthetic materials made from various porous substances.
+Some also contain proteins that promote bone development.

 All bone grafting procedures come with risks.
 They include: